ddmsd/ddmsd.github.io/_posts/2017-11-10-Python-Cyclomatic-Complexity.md

 The above code is equivalent with the two previous ones.
 There's a variation I implemented some time ago in [abstract_factory.py](https://github.com/faif/python-patterns/blob/master/creational/abstract_factory.py).
-It can be cleaner by setting `__call__` as abstract, which makes it clear for other developers the intention of the parent class.
+It can be cleaner by setting `__call__` as abstract, which makes the intention of the parent class more clear for other developers.

 Although I think the third option may look fancy, I would prefer to start the development with the first implementation for a simple case.
 Then we advance to the second one when there